Zum Inhalt springen

 2. necessity of data processing to safeguard legitimate interests

-According to the above-mentioned guidance, the processing must be suitable to achieve the interests of the controller, whereby no milder, equally effective means must be available.
-When using etracker analytics, data processing is limited to what is necessary, even with the Tag Manager module.
+According to the above-mentioned guidance, the processing must be suitable to achieve the controller’s interest, whereby no milder, equally effective means must be available.
+When using etracker analytics, data processing is also limited to the necessary extent with the Tag Manager module.
 It is not technically possible to collect significantly less personal data, as the TCP/IP protocol already reduces this to what is technically necessary.
-Personal data is not transmitted to third parties by etracker analytics itself, but if necessary only by the third-party tags to be checked independently.
-In this context, it should be noted that etracker is not a “third party within the meaning of Art.
+Personal data is not transmitted to third parties by etracker analytics itself, but if necessary only through the third-party tags to be checked independently.
+In this context, it should be noted that etracker is not a “third party” within the meaning of Art.
 4 No. 10 GDPR, but acts as a processor exclusively on the instructions of the website operator and does not pursue its own processing purposes.
-In view of the purpose pursued, no equally effective and less intrusive means of processing for the data subject can therefore be identified.
+In view of the purpose pursued, equally effective and less intrusive means of processing for the data subject are therefore not discernible.

 3. weighing up the interests, fundamental rights and freedoms of the data subject in the specific individual case